Rakshalav/Path-Finding-Algorithm/README.md

-A simple programme which visualises A8 algorithm
+A simple programme which visualises A* algorithm